 Number of terminals: In order to prevent duplicate reckoning, at the number of the various terminals suitable for uploading e-money always only the number of terminals owned by the reporting entity and operating at the merchants having an agreement with it shall be indicated.
 If a terminal may also function as an ATM or POS accepting payment cards, the number of those shall be also reported in Table 02 of the P11 data reporting.

 column “d”: shall indicate the place of the terminal (transaction) in a breakdown by countries.
-The country breakdown shall be applied to all countries from reference period 2022 Q1.
-If a country code is not identified in the code list, please contact the Statistics Directorate of MNB in order to enter the code to the data reception system.
+A breakdown by country should be applied for all countries worldwide.
+If during the acceptance of data, you wish to apply a country code not identified in the code list, please contact the staff of the MNB’s Directorate Statistics to register the given code in the data acceptance system.

 column “e”: shall indicate the place of the operator of the acquiring network.
 It shall be reported here whether the payment service provider acquiring the transaction (rendering acquiring services and signing a relevant contract with the merchant) operates in Hungary or abroad.
 If the foreign acquirer renders domestic acquiring services through a domestic branch or subsidiary, it shall qualify as resident, while if it renders such services as cross-border services, it shall qualify as non-resident.